1502shivam-singh/Thoughts/Project-ideas.md

 - **An audio processing tool, similar to ableton, but ported to the web**.
 All the above ports have collaboration inbuilt.

--- A browser extension that shows the meaning of a word when highlighted, on a web page.
-Highlighted word gets a tooltip that shows meaning of the word and other data like pronounciation, usage etc. **Stage-2**, provide user functionality to save words they like (requires log-in)
+- A browser extension that shows the meaning of a word when highlighted, on a web page.
+Highlighted word gets a tooltip that shows meaning of the word and other data like pronounciation, usage etc. **Stage-2**, provide user functionality to save words they like (requires log-in) in their account.